Written by Dr J S S Dev

 Probiotics and Diarrhoea

 Probiotics have been studied for their potential to help with various types of diarrhoea.
-There are some specific types of diarrhoea for which probiotics are helpful.
+There are some specific types of diarrhoea where probiotics are helpful.
 Here's how:

 • Infectious Diarrhoea: Caused by bacterial, viral, or parasitic infections, probiotics help restore the balance of gut bacteria disrupted by these pathogens and reduce the duration and severity of symptoms.